Rats in Singapore: 2 can become 2 million in 2 years if there is no intervention

 Ms Baptista quipped: “Basically, everyone thought of themselves as a rat catcher.”

-The situation turned comical when people could not remember what they placed where.
+The situation turned comical when people could not remember what they placed and where.

 They also did not know what to do once a rat was caught.
 And no one informed the pest control team about what they had done.

-“So, by the time we initiated our action plan, we were greeted by, not live rats, but many decomposed ones,” Ms Baptista recalled, adding that the stench was unbearable.
+“So, by the time we initiated our action plan, we were greeted by not live rats but many decomposed ones,” Ms Baptista recalled, adding that the stench was unbearable.

 The incident is not a one-off.
-Rats have been making regular headlines all over the island in recent months.
+Rats have been making headlines across the island in recent months.

 In November 2023, a video of a rat lying on a tray of untouched food at Tangs Market went viral.
 A month later, a rat was discovered and captured in a cafeteria at the Institute of Technical Education College West in Choa Chu Kang.